Lulu (singer): 2000: Return to prominence and Together

 In January 2009, Lulu began a four-week stint as an advisor/coach on the BBC show Eurovision: Your Country Needs You, helping to choose the singer to represent the UK at the 2009 Eurovision Song Contest.
 In the summer of 2009, Lulu guest presented on STV's daily lifestyle show The Hour, alongside main presenter Stephen Jardine.
 She appeared between 27 and 31 July.
 The Scottish magazine programme airs weekdays at 5pm.
 Around this time she pitched her range of "Lulu's" anti-ageing products and other cosmetics through the home shopping channel QVC (UK), using her youthful appearance as a promotional tool.
 After appearing at an ABBA tribute concert in Hyde Park, London during September 2009, Lulu announced that she would be touring the UK in a Here Come the Girls alongside Chaka Khan and Anastacia.
 The trio promoted the concert series on UK TV, ahead of the first performance in November 2009, which took on twenty different dates.

-2010s and Here Come the Girls tour
+2010s: Touring and Commonwealth Games

 In early 2010, Lulu sang the theme "The Word Is Love" for the film Oy Vey!
 My Son Is Gay!! and toured the UK a second time with Here Come the Girls alongside Anastacia and Heather Small.
 In November 2010 she hosted the BBC TV series Rewind the 60s, with each episode focusing on a year during the 1960s, highlighting the social and political issues of the decade, as well as music and interviews with personalities.

 On 26 February 2011, she appeared in the second heat in the third series of Let's Dance for Comic Relief.
 She danced to Soulja Boy's hit "Crank That".
 In May 2011, she made an appearance on the ITV2 programme, Celebrity Juice and, in July 2011, she performed at the Llangollen International Musical Eisteddfod.
 In October and November 2011, Lulu took part in the BBC series Strictly Come Dancing.
 Partnered by Brendan Cole, she was eliminated 5th.

 In August 2014, Lulu opened the closing ceremony of the 2014 Glasgow Commonwealth Games.
 On 11 February 2015, she appeared on The Great Comic Relief Bake Off in aid of Comic Relief, when she revealed that she had never before made a pastry.

-On 1 April 2017, she appeared as a guest on All Round to Mrs. Brown's alongside Holly Willoughby and Philip Schofield.
+On 1 April 2017, she appeared as a guest on All Round to Mrs. Brown's alongside Holly Willoughby and Phillip Schofield.
 On 17 August 2017, she was the subject of the BBC's Who Do You Think You Are programme.

 On 19 March 2018, she joined the cast of 42nd Street playing the lead role Dorothy Brock for a 16-week tenure.
 Between April and June 2019, Lulu toured with Take That and their Greatest Hits tour, performing "Relight My Fire".
 On 18 December 2019, she performed "Run Rudolph Run" and "Shout" in the Miss World 2019 pageant.